LiveHelperChat/doc/docs/bot/text.md

 ### HTML message

 Content of this textarea will be rendered as HTML directly.
 It also supports translations.

+### Save as system message.

+Message will be saved a system message and won't be visible by visitor.
+Might be usefull during Rest API calls integration if you want to store some information just for operators.

+### Render buttons as dropdown.

+If you have many buttons.
+E.g countries you provide services.
+You can check this option and buttons will be rendered as dropdown options.

 ### Hide text area on response.